AvolitesLtd/TitanManual/docs/quick-start/programming-cues-and-chases.md

 non-zero dimmer), or <Keys.SoftKey>Quick Build</Keys.SoftKey> (merges palettes and playbacks into the cue when you select them).

-To store, press a fader **Select** button, a macro/executor button or a touch button in Playbacks window.
+To store, press a fader <strong>Select</strong> button, a macro/executor button or a touch button in Playbacks window.
 (See [Creating a Cue](../cues/creating-a-cue.md)).

 ## Chases

 Press <Keys.HardKey>Record</Keys.HardKey> twice (or <Keys.HardKey>Record</Keys.HardKey> then <Keys.SoftKey>Create Chase</Keys.SoftKey>).

-Press **Select** button, a macro/executor button or a touch button in Playbacks window.
+Press <strong>Select</strong> button, a macro/executor button or a touch button in Playbacks window.

 Set up the look for the first step, press playback select button to